-I am an award-winning author, accomplished professional editor, and ghostwriter with numerous books of literary fiction, genre fiction, poetry, creative non-fiction, and non-fiction to my name.
-Named one of Writing Tips Oasis's top nonfiction editors and a Recommended Editor by the Nonfiction Authors Association, I possess an unusual editorial skill-set that I love putting to work for established authors; new voices; first-time novelists; professionals writing copy, articles, and grants; journalists; students from high school to the MFA?PhD; businesspeople building websites and applying for loans; and degreed writers struggling to find a publisher for their thesis.
+I am an award-winning author, editor, and ghostwriter with numerous books of literary fiction, genre fiction, poetry, creative nonfiction, and nonfiction to my name.
+Named one of Writing Tips Oasis's top nonfiction editors and a Recommended Editor by the Nonfiction Authors Association, I possess an unusual editorial skillset that I love putting to work for established authors; new voices; first-time novelists; professionals writing copy, articles, and grants; journalists; students from high school to the MFA/PhD; businesspeople building websites and applying for loans; and degreed writers seeking a publisher for their thesis.
 Check out my edited & ghostwritten books here.

 “Andrew edited a comedic novel for me, which was tricky.
 I needed an editor that could make my manuscript more accessible - it is a satire of the game industry, which I work in, and wanted to feel authentic - but not take off the sharp insider edges that make it brutally funny at times.
 Andrew thread the needle perfectly.
 He brought clarity where it was needed, brevity where it was lacking, and gave me notes that punched up scenes that were anemic.
 All with alacrity.”